-The cross auger is plumbed into the draper circuit with a manual speed control (needle valve).
+The cross auger is plumbed into the reel circuit with a manual flow control.
 The speed of the cross auger should be adjusted only enough to keep the crop moving.
 If the cross auger rotates too quickly, wrapping may occur.